 You can get to most of our suggestions in under an hour when you choose a fast train option.
 Here are our tops picks when it comes to day trips from London with kids!

-Brighton is the epiphany of laid back liberal people.
+One of the closest cities to London with kids is Brighton and is the epiphany of laid back liberal people.
 It’s a hub for incredible vegan restaurants, independent shops, great nightlife and beachfront bars.
 I know, it sounds very attractive to the young, free and single but it is great for families too.

 It takes around an hour to get to Brighton on a fast train from either Victoria or London Bridge.
 It’s definitely a nicer place to visit in the summer rather than the winter due to it’s coastal location.

 The Brighton Pier has some fun rides for kids and it’s quite typically British to eat warm chips on the beach.